 - Publishing your changes from Staging to your live DreamPress site

-With your standard WordPress One-Click Install, you'll need to manually create the staging site.
+With your standard DreamHost WordPress install, you'll need to manually create the staging site.

 Creating the staging WordPress site

-These instructions assume you've either installed WordPress manually or by using the One-Click Installer.
-This also assumes that your WordPress site is on Shared, VPS, or Dedicated hosting.
+These instructions assume you've either installed WordPress manually or by using the DreamHost WordPress installer.
+This also assumes that your WordPress site is on Shared, VPS, or Dedicated Hosting.

 For the rest of this guide, it's assumed your website is example.com and the staging site is example.dreamhosters.com.